Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Experiments

-Finally, we qualitatively evaluate generalization to the \textbf{Peeler} task, where complex interactions with irregular carrots make heuristic ground-truth labeling impossible.
-For this task, we use a model pre-trained on simulated peeler data but fine-tuned using \textbf{only} the real-world scraper dataset.
-As visualized in Figure \ref{fig:qualitative_vis}, the Sim-Only model exhibits significant noise.
-Our Aligned model, however, produces clean, localized contact fields strictly at the blade-carrot interface, validating that our scraper-based alignment strategy successfully generalizes to complex, curved tools like peelers.
+Finally, we qualitatively evaluate generalization to the \textbf{Peeler} task, where complex interactions with irregular carrots make heuristic ground-truth labeling unreliable.
+For this task, the model is pre-trained on simulated peeler data but fine-tuned using \textbf{only} the real-world scraper dataset.
+As shown in Figure~\ref{fig:qualitative_vis}, Sim-Only misses real contact due to the tactile domain gap, Real-Only produces noisy forces without sufficient geometric priors, and No-Tactile fails to infer loaded blade contact from geometry alone.
+In contrast, Ours produces localized force estimates at the blade-carrot interface, suggesting that scraper-based real alignment can transfer to more complex curved tools when simulation provides the relevant contact prior.